sinclairtarget/git-who/README.md

 or exclude.
 Both options can be specified multiple times to include or exclude multiple authors.

-The `--since` option allows you to filter out commits before a certain date.
-The option takes a string that gets passed to `git log` to be interpreted. `git log` can handle some surprising inputs.
-See git-commit(1) for an explanation of what is possible.
+The `--since` and `--until` options allow you to filter out commits before or after a certain date respectively.
+These options each take a string that gets passed to `git log` to be interpreted. `git log` can handle some surprising inputs.
+See git-commit(1) for a description of what is possible.

 The following example shows the paths edited by Guido van Rossum over the last eight months: